Give Your Resume A Spring Cleaning

-Start off with a bang: The first 25-50% of the page is most critical to the hiring manager.
-Immediately let them know what you can bring to the table with an attention-getting paragraph that focuses on a brief - did we mention brief? - Overview of who you are and your value.
+Start off with a bang: The first 25–50% of the page is most critical to the hiring manager.
+Write a short career summary to immediately let them know what you can bring to the table.
+This attention-getting paragraph focuses on a brief—did we mention brief?—overview of who you are and your value.
 No objective statement, please!
 Your objective doesn't matter, only theirs.

-Employers hire based on results, not on what you were responsible for, and they use the results or accomplishments to predict your future performance, what might be possible, in a similar role, says career coach Daisy Wright, author of Tell Stories, Get Hired.
+Employers hire based on results, not on what you were responsible for, and they use the results or accomplishments to predict your future performance, what might be possible, in a similar role, says Wright.

 A resume ultimately says, "Call me for an interview!"
 That's its sole purpose, says Wright, a resume expert at thewrightcareer.com.
 "To achieve that, it must do more than showcase what you have done.
 It has to demonstrate your potential.
 That means tailoring the resume, so it focuses on accomplishments or results rather than on the day-to-day responsible-for tasks contained in the job description."

 Keep it neat

 If you have a well-tuned resume, you are one step ahead of your competition for that next opportunity.
 While you want to show them what you can do and the results you can deliver, do not deliver excessive use of industry jargon, funky graphics, and please no headshot at the top of the page.
 Unless you're applying for a modeling or acting job, keep your pretty face to yourself.